kknd4eva/react-loyalty-app/loyalty-customer-app/README.md

 ```
 <Route path="/yourpage" element={<YourClassComponentThingy />} />
 ```
 3. The above will let you navigate to http://localhost:3000/yourpage and render YourClassComponentThingy.
 Basic to start with, but we can build on it as we learn more?
+I currently have <Navigation /> sitting in App.js just until I get it right, then it will go as well, and become a component anyone can add to their own components (except the sign-in screen)

 ##### Icons
 I've added the following package to gain access to font awesome icons in